redis/redis-py/README.md

 ### Parsers

-Parser classes provide a way to control how responses from the Redis server are parsed. redis-py ships with two parse classes, the PythonParse and the HiredisParser.
+Parser classes provide a way to control how responses from the Redis server are parsed. redis-py ships with two parser classes, the PythonParser and the HiredisParser.
 By default, redis-py will attempt to use the HiredisParser if you have the hiredis module installed and will fallback to the PythonParser otherwise.

 Hiredis is a C library maintained by the core Redis team.
 Pieter Noordhuis was kind enough to create Python bindings.
-Using Hiredis can provide up to a 10x speed improvement.
-The performance increase is most noticeable when retrieving many pieces of data, such as from a ZRANGE or HGETALL operation.
+Using Hiredis can provide up to a 10x speed improvement in parsing responses from the Redis server.
+The performance increase is most noticeable when retrieving many pieces of data, such as from LRANGE or SMEMBERS operations.

 Hiredis is available on Pypi, and can be installed via pip or easy_install just like redis-py.